MarcinKilarski/Website-Audit/seo-instructions.md

 #### Example of Recommendation

+Great, we did not find any intrusive interstitials on your main pages, both on desktop and mobile.

 ### 4.6.
 Hidden Content

 #### Used Tools

 #### Instructions

+1. Check for unnatural word count on the page with Screaming frog
+2. Check for usage of display: none on the pages

 #### Example of Recommendation

+Good job, you don’t hide any important content from searchers.

 ### 4.7.
 Text in Images